Who is ready for a fun Family Friendly Mardi Gras Party?

 Sherbet Punch Easy Recipe

 We served Sherbet Punch for a fun green beverage.
-It’s a very simple recipe which has been gracing party tables for many years.
+It’s a very simple recipe that has been gracing party tables for many years.

 - 2 Qts. lime sherbet